sdsc-bw/Datasets/README.md

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

 This data is licensed under a
-[Creative Commons Attribution 4.0 International License][cc-by] by Price Intelligence GmbH.
+[Creative Commons Attribution 4.0 International License][cc-by] by Price Intelligence GmbH and may be reused under the terms of this license.

 [![CC BY 4.0][cc-by-image]][cc-by]